-An experimental infrastructure is needed to support the development and testing of next-generation cybersecurity technologies.
+An infrastructure is needed to support the development and experimental testing of next-generation cybersecurity technologies.
 Due to the inherent risks of testing malicious software in operational networks, neither existing research network infrastructures nor the operational Internet meet this need.
 New security technologies are currently tested and validated in small- to medium-size private research laboratories, which are not representative of the large operational networks or Internet elements that might be involved in a security attack.
-In response to this issue, the DHS Science and Technology Directorate (S&T) partnered with the National Science Foundation to create the Defense Technology Experimental Research (DETER) testbed.
+In response to this issue, S&T partnered with the National Science Foundation to create the Defense Technology Experimental Research (DETER) testbed.

 The success of the DETER testbed lies largely in its collaboration with the cybersecurity research community.
 Annual workshops are conducted to disseminate and discuss project results and outcomes, reports documenting benchmarks, testbeds, data collection and analysis, and evaluations of security mechanisms that have been deployed.
 It is important for the research community to share their results with each other and to discuss improvements to the DETER research infrastructure.

-The DETER testbed provides cybersecurity researchers, developers, and operators from government, industry, and academia with the opportunity to thoroughly test new technologies intended to protect the Nations critical infrastructure.
+The DETER testbed provides cybersecurity researchers, developers and operators from government, industry and academia with the opportunity to thoroughly test new technologies intended to protect the nation’s critical infrastructure.
 This active medium-scale testbed is successfully strengthening critical network and Internet security.
-The DETER testbed is used increasingly for education.
+The DETER testbed is also used increasingly for education.
 Users benefit from developing and sharing educational material and tools to train the next generation of cybersecurity experts.
 DETER exposure in educational communities will generate an increasing interest in research and provide hands-on experience for potential next-generation operators.

 Find out more information about DETER.